opendatasoft/ods-documentation/docs-en/source/theme/intro.rst

 Catalog card
 ~~~~~~~~~~~~

 On the catalog page of your domain, each dataset is represented by a single *catalog card*.
-This card elements features
+These cards feature
 a few standard elements but you may want to radically change the way it looks, add new links or implement new
 behaviours.